JarlMorgennebel/homelab/devuan/rclone password protection.md

 # Rclone .config protection

 Situation:
-* /root is not encrypted
+* /root is not encrypted (because your network driver sucks, like r8169, or server is remote)
 * Your storage partitions are encrypted and protected against theft/attackers

 ## Result